Ishan-Kunkur/Python-/README.md

-# Python- A repositoty for all my personal Python Projects.
+- A repositoty for all my personal Python Projects.